 Exactly What It Says on the Tin is about titles that are humorously specific, and tell you everything you need to know about the plot just by reading it.
 A lot of people use it for any title that's not a total non sequitur or a substitute for Self Explanatory.

 An Excuse Plot is a plot that is clearly there merely as a justification for the gameplay, or other form of flashy, show-offy-ness, to happen.
 It does not necessarily mean a poorly written, minimalistic, or stupid storyline.
-Furthermore, this can only apply to Video Game storylines, but some tropers seem to love to put it as examples to movies and shows they don't like.
-(And you're probably looking for Cliché Storm anyway).
+Furthermore, this can only apply to Video Game storylines, but some tropers seem to love to put it as examples to movies and shows they don't like (you're probably looking for Cliché Storm in those cases anyway).

+Fan Disservice is when a show intentionally does something gross to invoke Squick.
+It's not the same as a show failing at Fanservice, that's Fetish Retardant.
+It also gets used for plain old body Squick.
 And for anything the creators do that the fans don't like.
 Fan Disservice, in this case, is about people looking unappealing; it should not be shoehorned in to complain about the addition/removal of characters, scenes that look different from what they expected, or others.
+The latter is basically the inverse of Pandering to the Base, which is due to TV Tropes' definition of "Fanservice" having a more narrow meaning than it's often used as.

 Fan Dumb has to do with certain types (see the list on the trope page) of illogical fan behaviors, specifically those that have to do with being overly defensive of the work or their opinions about it (such as in shipping); Hate Dumb is its equivalent for people who bash a particular work.
 Way too many people have been using it pretty much every time someone defends a work they don't like, or complains about a work they like, even if their comments are reasonable.
 Please delete any examples of this misuse that you see, as we don't need Flame Wars here.